N3Martix/OpenAirLink/README.md

 cd ~/OpenAirLink/rfnoc-openairlink/build
 LD_PRELOAD=/usr/local/lib/librfnoc-openairlink.so ./apps/oal_singel
 ```
 OpenAirLink also supports two channels running independently and simultaneously.
-To do so, replace 'oal_single' with 'oal_dual'.
+To do so, replace `oal_single` with `oal_dual`.

 The OpenAirLink's channel configuration has two models:

 - **Manually**: By default, OpenAirLink periodically scans the configuration file in the `channel_control/` folder to update the channel.
-The frequency of updates can be adjusted using the '--udt' argument.
+The frequency of updates can be adjusted using the `--udt` argument.
 - **Script**: The configuration is sent to the USRP if the emulator's running time exceeds its time index.
 To run the script mode, use the argument `--script`.

 ## Currently Supported Hardware